 A knowledge-sharing platform is another knowledge management tool specifically designed to facilitate internal knowledge collaboration and documenting information.
 Bloomfire or Notion are examples of products in the ‘knowledge sharing’ category.

-Since companies often desire to capture and share knowledge internally, they will choose a solution in the knowledge base category designed around sharing; often these products are branded as knowledge sharing platforms, or workforce management platforms.
+Since companies often desire to capture and share knowledge internally, they will choose a solution in the knowledge base category designed around sharing.
+Often these products are branded as either knowledge sharing or workforce management platforms.

-Knowledge sharing platforms help small companies collaborate and develop operating procedures, training manuals, and customer support materials they need to further growth.
+Knowledge sharing platforms help small companies collaborate and develop key content: operating procedures, training manuals, and customer support materials to drive growth.

 3Learning management system software